getsentry/sentry-ruby/README.md

 class SentryJob < ActiveJob::Base
   queue_as :default

-  # Important!
+  # Important for ActiveJob!
 Otherwise, we can get caught in an infinite loop.
   rescue_from(ActiveJob::DeserializationError) { |e| Rails.logger.error e }

   def perform(event)